fentonmartin/aappz/README.md

 Content
 -----
 AappZ library offers convenient tools for android application:
+* ActionBarZ: Some functions for customize ActionBar
 * ActivityZ: Activity class extends AppCompatActivity
 * DateZ: Date class for datetime and timestamp
+* ExceptionZ: Some functions for handle exceptions
+* FirebaseZ: Firebase tools for your development
+* GoogleAdsZ: Google Ads tools for your application
 * IntentZ: Intent collections for any usage
 * LogZ: Just log for debugging purpose
 * TextZ: Text validation and formatting tools